xct007/frieren-scraper/README.md

 ### Note.

-for all swiper, please don't sell any code from this repository project or implement it to your rest APIs and make people pay for it.
+For all swiper.

+This repository project is a learning exercise, and as such it utilizes references from other open source repositories.
+No commercial use is intended, and all efforts have been made to ensure proper attribution has been given to any referenced libraries and code.

 ### Challenge